erinkelive/gdoc-php-sample/README.md

 but we request some contribution (code updates or sugestions/critics) from you to this free utilization of this code sample.

+YOU SURE HAVE TO DO SOME MANUAL WORK IN THIS CODE, i hope you know how to do it! sample of what i'm talking about: "...     $file = __DIR__ . '/../../tests/.apiKey'; ...". or else, you WILL need to check the code, some parts of the code (a fow only, calm down) like that i'd mentioned above you need to set manually, and, that file .apiKey is exactly what was there, you GOOOGLE API KEY, in text mode, saved in a folder, that was TWO LEVELS beyond that level of folders that is published in web, or ele, outside the internet server initial folder published, only informing because i'd forgot to specify that thing.

 Thx.
 ---------------------